gdkarkhanis/Capstone_SwiftKey/README.md

 Capstone_Final_Project_for_SwiftKey_App

-At first the app may take about 60 seconds to upload
+Initially the app takes about 60 seconds to upload
 =================

 The purpose of this web application is to predict the next most frequently used word for a sentence or a phrase.
 This exercise is developed to predict based on one last word, therefore the n-gram =1.
 If prediction were based on two last words it would be n-gram = 2, and so on.